1 in 4 Complaints to the Human Rights Commission are due to Criminal Record Discrimination. Are you next?

 23% of all complaints received by the Commission under the AHRC Act were on the basis of criminal record discrimination (July 2010 – June 2011).
 Read here:

 An update in 2019-20 page 31 notes:

 The problem is getting worse.
 It has moved from 23% to now 37%!

 With Cleard.life you can outsource this headache altogether.

 We enhance and or improve the way organisations reach background screening determinations.
 Not only does it step up organisation’s personnel security efforts but it lifts and fortifies the organisation’s security standards.
 And most importantly, it abides by the Anti-Discrimination Act.

-Cleard.life is business unit of an Australian national security vetting agency leader, Crown Vetting.
-Cleard.life allows organisations to access the same suitability standard checks applied to national security clearances, but a 100-fold faster and a fraction of the cost.
+Cleard life is a unit of an Australian national security vetting agency leader, Crown Vetting.
+Through the Attorney General’s Adjudicative Guidelines, we have democratised vetting to allow organisations to access the same suitability standard checks applied to national security clearances, but a 100-fold faster and a fraction of the cost.
 The same methodology that government vetting agencies use to determine the suitability of a person to access to HIGHLY SENSITIVE information is now in the hands of HR Professionals, Recruiters, Security Officers, Risk Managers, Business Owners & Employers.

 Get in touch with us for a confidential discussion about your situation.
 Phone (02) 61-71-41-71 today.